indiesoftby/defold-zstd/README.md

 **Returns:**
 - `string`: The decompressed data.

+## Maintainer Notes

+The Zstd library is assembled into a single file `zstd.c` using the script `./build/single_file_libs/create_single_file_library.sh` that comes with the library's source code.
+Also, to work around build issues on Android due to the qsort_r function, the dictBuilder/* lines are commented out in the `zstd-in.c` file.

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the LICENSE and LICENSE.zstd files for details.